-- Qe Eolian deposits, undivided (Holocene to upper Pleistocene?) - Well- to very well sorted, wellrounded, windblown, very fine to medium-grained sand, and aggregates of clay, silt, and sand in both sheet and dune forms; bedding ranges from crossbedded, to laminar, to no distinct bedding; located in the central part of Cedar Valley: on aerial photos the deposits are distinguished from lacustrine deposits (Qlf) by characteristic hummocky sheet and dune forms; active to partially stabilized with vegetation; some areas of dry farming have removed vegetation cover and developed into eolian source and deposition areas; a thin veneer of eolian deposits may exist on other units that are not differentiated at map scale; 0 to 20 feet thick (0-6 m). - Qed Eolian dune deposits (Holocene to upper Pleistocene?) - Well- to very well sorted, well-rounded, windblown, very fine to medium-grained sand, and aggregates of clay, silt, and sand in dune forms; located in the central part of Cedar Valley; on aerial photos the deposits are distinguished from other eolian deposits by distinctive parabolic, linear, and lunette dune types; dunes are active to partially stabilized with vegetation; 0 to 20 feet thick (0-6 m).
+- Qe Eolian deposits, undivided (Holocene to upper Pleistocene?)
+Well- to very well-sorted, well-rounded, windblown, very fine- to medium-grained sand, and aggregates of clay, silt, and sand in sheet and dune forms; bedding ranges from cross-bedded, to laminar, to no distinct bedding; on aerial photos the deposits are distinguished from lacustrine deposits (Qlf) by characteristic hummocky sheet and dune forms; active to partially stabilized with vegetation; some areas of dry farming have lost vegetation cover and developed into eolian source and deposition areas; a thin veneer of eolian deposits may exist on other units that are not differentiated at map scale; 0 to 20 feet thick (0-6 m). - Qed Eolian dune deposits (Holocene to upper Pleistocene?)
+Well- to very well-sorted, well-rounded, windblown, very fine- to medium-grained sand, and aggregates of clay, silt, and sand in dune forms; on aerial photos the deposits are distinguished from other eolian deposits by distinctive parabolic, linear, and lunette dune shapes; active to partially stabilized with vegetation; 0 to 20 feet thick (0-6 m).

-Human-Derived
+Human-derived

-Qh Fill and disturbed land (historical) - Undifferentiated fill and disturbed land related to the construction of two landfills in the northwestern quadrant of the quadrangle (see plate 1, SW1/4 section 5 and NW1/4 section 16, T. 7 S., R. 2 W., SLBLM) and small dams (see plate 1, NE1/4 section 15, T. 8 S., R. 2 W., SL-BLM) for livestock watering ponds; only the larger areas of disturbed land are mapped; unmapped fill is locally present in most developed areas, but only the larger deposits are mapped; smaller watering ponds are not mapped due to map scale limitations; thickness variable and unknown.
+Qh Fill and disturbed land (historical) - Undifferentiated artificial fill and disturbed land related to the construction of two landfills (see plate 1, SW1/4 section 5 and NW1/4 section 16, T. 7 S., R. 2 W., SLBLM) and small dams (see plate 1, NE1/4 section 15, T. 8 S., R. 2 W., SLBLM) for livestock watering ponds; only the larger areas of disturbed land are mapped; unmapped fill is locally present in most developed areas, but only the larger deposits are mapped; smaller watering ponds are not mapped due to map scale limitations; thickness unknown.

-Lacustrine Deposits
+Lacustrine deposits

-Deposits related to Lake Bonneville and Cedar Valley Lake: Located below the elevation of the southern Cedar Valley threshold (see plate 1, section 12, T. 8 S., R. 2 W., SLBLM), near Goshen Pass, which is between 4940 and 4950 feet (1506- 1508 m).
-Likely includes both Lake Bonneville transgressiveand overflowing-phase deposits, as well as Cedar Valley Lake deposits.
-Cedar Valley Lake stabilized (likely after the Bonneville flood) at about 4900 feet (1494 m) (see table 1).
+Deposits related to Lake Bonneville and Cedar Valley Lake: Located below the elevation of the southern Cedar Valley threshold (see plate 1, section 12, T. 8 S., R. 2 W., SLBLM), near Goshen Pass, which is between 4940 and 4950 feet (1506-1508 m).
+Likely includes both Lake Bonneville transgressive and overflowing phase deposits, as well as Cedar Valley Lake which stabilized (likely after the Bonneville flood) at about 4900 feet (1494 m) (see table 1).